daytonaio/daytona/docs/daytona_restart.md

 ### Options

 ```
-  -p, --project string   Restart a single project in the target (project name)
+  -w, --workspace string   Restart a single workspace in the target (workspace name)
 ```

 ### Options inherited from parent commands